 Guatemalan Recipe: Tapado Seafood Soup

 It’s winter and I’m craving Caribbean flavours.
 A taste of the tropics is just what’s needed to brighten up a gloomy winter day.
-And nothing quite says the tropics like a sunny seafood soup rich with coconut milk and bursting with fresh spices.
-So when I received a basket of Grace Foods products to sample, the first ingredient on my must-try list was coconut milk.
-And because I’ve just returned from Guatemala, the first Guatemalan recipe I thought of was tapado, the country’s popular soup featuring seafood, plantain and coconut milk.
+And nothing quite says the tropics like a sunny tapado soup, rich with seafood, coconut milk and bursting with fresh spices.
+While you may not heard of tapado, it’s one of the most popular dishes in Guatemala and is a delicious concoction of seafood, plantain and coconut milk.
+It’s also easy to make.
+Here’s a Guatemalan recipe for tapado soup that will be sure to become one of your favourite dishes.

 Unlike the hearty stews of the highlands of Guatemala such as Kak-ik, pulique and pepian, tapado seafood soup hails from Puerto Barrios and Livingston on Guatemala’s Caribbean coast.
 Also known as the banana coast due to the vast quantities of bananas produced in the region, it’s home to the Garifuna people, a distinct cultural group originally from Africa who settled on the coasts of Belize, Guatemala and Honduras.